attdevsupport/ATT_APIPlatform_SampleApps/RESTFul/Speech/Csharp/app1/README.txt

 ******************************************************************************************
 * Licensed by AT&T under 'Software Development Kit Tools Agreement.'
-2012
+June 2012
-* TERMS AND CONDITIONS FOR USE, REPRODUCTION, AND DISTRIBUTION: http://developer.att.com/sdk_agreement/
 * Copyright 2012 AT&T Intellectual Property.
 All rights reserved. http://developer.att.com
 * For more information contact developer.support@att.com<mailto:developer.support@att.com>
 ******************************************************************************************

-  AT&T API Platform Samples - Speech app 1
+  AT&T API Samples - Speech app 1
  --------------------------------

 This application allows the user to send an audio file for speech to text transcription, and get the transcribed text.

-This file describes how to set up, configure and run the C# Applications of the AT&T API Platform sample applications.
+This file describes how to set up, configure and run the C# Applications of the AT&T .Net Restful sample applications.
 It covers all steps required to register the application on DevConnect and, based on the generated API keys and secrets, create and run one's own full-fledged sample applications.